-I think it’s safe to say that everyone feels like finding love is hard.
+I think it’s safe to say that almost everyone feels like finding love is hard.
 I would have added “especially at an older age,” but I won’t because I hear even from young people that meeting the right person is never a piece of cake.

 There are so many factors that go into finding love, including the ones we can work on, such as: